 Volunteer & Interests

-I coordinated a writers’ group through the Sachse and Wylie Public Libraries for three years, as well as becoming the Vice President of the Library Board for the Sachse Library.
-For several years I served on the Dallas Ft.
-Worth Recruiters Network Board.
-I miss the unemployment group I coordinated for nine years at a church in Plano before we moved.
 My husband and I attend the Sachse First United Methodist Church, a small, growing suburban church.
 Since the children became adults, my husband and I travel to more places.
+I belong to several book clubs and read as much as possible.
+Exercise is an important part of my life.
 Additionally, I’m a card carrying member of the Paperweight Collectors of Texas.

 Five Little Known Facts about Me